szstonelee/redisoo/use.md

 Your can modify the redis.conf file to change the parameters.

-Then start the Redis, let the paramter take effect.
+Then start the Redis, let the paramters in redis.conf take effect.

 ## Redisoo Config Parameter